GoogleCloudPlatform/cluster-toolkit/examples/README.md

 Whenever possible, config variables are preferred over literal variables. `ghpc` will perform basic validation making sure all config variables are defined before creating a blueprint making debugging quicker and easier.

+## Resources

+Resources are the building blocks of an HPC environment.
+They can be composed to create complex deployments using the config YAML.
+Several resources are provided by default in the [resources](../resources/README.md) folder.

+To learn more about how to refer to resource in a YAML, please consult the [resources README file.](../resources/README.md)